Frequently Asked Questions

 Q: Why are you asking about my income?

-A: Your responses to questions about income and family size are needed to make sure we have data on West Virginians from every income level.
-Income information is also used to assess what health services need to be discounted or free for certain people.
+A: Your responses to questions about income and family size are needed to make sure we have data on West Virginians from every income level, so that all West Virginia voices are heard.
 Your information will be kept confidential.

 Q: Why do you need the ages of people who live here?